Skip to main content

 • many people are sending Bitcoin

-• the network is congested
+• network congestion is high

-• transaction demand is high
+• transaction demand increases

-During quieter periods, fees are often lower.
+During quieter periods, fees are often lower because there is less competition for block space.

 ⏳ Higher Fees vs Lower Fees